sageil/Turbo-esbuild-monorepo-starter-template/README.md

   From the root of your project, execute `cp -frp package-template packages/The_name_of_your_package`
 - *Adding a service*
+  From the root of your project, execute `cp -frp service-template services/The_name_of_your_service`
+  - *Adding an App*
-  From the root of your project, execute `cp -frp service-template services/The_name_of_your_service` *Note*: Please change the name property in your project's package.json to reflect the new project name
+  From the root of your project, execute `cp -frp app-template apps/The_name_of_your_app`

+*Note*: Please change the name property in your project's `package.json` to reflect the new project name

 ### Available PNPM Scripts